Mercedes M102

 - 9 - 12V

-- 13 - Lambda - disconnect from the stock ECU
+- 13 - Lambda - cut the wire to the stock ECU

 - 16 - CLT